Putah Creek flowing through Thompson Canyon California

 Backup water

-Verify CDFW's current Putah Creek special regulations before fishing, especially the Monticello Dam to Lake Solano reach.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current Putah Creek special fishing rules before fishing, especially the Monticello Dam to Lake Solano reach.
 Treat access and harvest details as current-source questions, not memory.

 Yolo County access sites 1 through 5